Create a Website Account - Manage notification subscriptions, save form progress and more.

 All homeowners that have a sprinkler system are required to submit an annual RPZ test report prior to activating their sprinkler system for the season.
 The RPZ test must be performed by a licensed Cross Connection Control Device Inspector.
 A list of certified inspectors can be located on the Cross Connection Control Programs Safewater website under the find an Inspector Tab.
 All RPZ tests are to be submitted through CCRA Professional Services.
 No paper reports/tests should be sent to the city.
 Any questions either email Cross Connection Control Programs Services or call 630-450-7781.

 Fire hydrant flushing occurs in the spring and fall.
-Spring hydrant flushing will begin on Wednesday, March 31, 2021 and will continue until complete.
+Fall hydrant flushing will begin on September 1, 2022 and will continue until complete expected in late October to early November.
 Signs will be posted when flushing is to occur in your neighborhood.